Role of magnetic pressure forces in fluctuation dynamo saturation: Impact of Lorentz forces on magnetic energy evolution

 Using the instantaneous values of $\urms$ and $\brms$ for the normalisation parameter $\ted/\brms$, we show in Fig.~\ref{fig:lforce_work} the time evolution of the average values of the first term (blue dotted line with diamonds), and the second term (red, dashed line with '+' symbol).
-In all the three cases corresponding to different degrees of flow compressibility, both the terms have positive average values which implies that they contribute to the growth in magnetic energy (see Eqn.~\ref{tevol_emag2}).
+The fluctuations in the velocity are within $10$ per cent of the rms value.
+In all the three cases corresponding to different degrees of flow compressibility, both the terms have positive average values which implies that they contribute to the growth in magnetic energy (see equation~\ref{tevol_emag2}).
 In the subsonic and transonic cases (top and middle panel), the work done against the gradient of the magnetic pressure is always small compared to the magnetic tension.
 The plots also show that both magnetic pressure and magnetic tension are involved in dynamo saturation.
 We see that the average values of both the terms decrease as the dynamo evolved from the kinematic to the saturated phase.
 In the subsonic case, both magnetic pressure and tension contributions decrease by identical factors.
 However, in the transonic case, the suppression of the magnetic pressure term is more compared to the decrease due to the magnetic tension.

-Interestingly in the supersonic case (bottom panel), the energy gained from the velocity due to $\left\langle\UU\cdot \LL_{\rm T}\right\rangle$ and $\left\langle\UU\cdot \LL_{\rm p}\right\rangle$ terms are comparable up to $20\ted$.
-As can be seen from Fig.~\ref{fig:emag_evol} this corresponds to the time by when the intermediate phase of slower growth of the magnetic energy culminates and the non-linear saturation phase begins.
-Similar to the transonic case, once the dynamo evolves to the non-linear phase, the work done against the gradient of the magnetic pressure is suppressed more in comparison to the magnetic tension.
+Interestingly in the supersonic case (bottom panel), the energy gained from the velocity due to $\left\langle\UU\cdot \LL_{\rm T}\right\rangle$ and $\left\langle\UU\cdot \LL_{\rm p}\right\rangle$ terms are comparable up to $22\ted$.
+As can be seen from Fig.~\ref{fig:emag_evol}, this corresponds to the time by when the kinematic growth phase of the magnetic energy culminates and the intermediate phase of growth begins.
+Similar to the transonic case, once the dynamo evolves to the saturated phase, the work done against the gradient of the magnetic pressure is suppressed more in comparison to the magnetic tension.
 This again reflects the fact that the magnetic pressure gains in importance in opposing compressive motions as the dynamo saturates.

 Thus, expressing the equation for magnetic energy evolution in terms of the rate of work done against the components of the Lorentz force offers a fresh perspective which highlights the significance of magnetic pressure in the supersonic case.